londonaicentre/PhenoLab/pipeline/feature_store_example/readme.md

     feature_format="Binary/categorical",
     sql_select_query_to_generate_feature=query)
 ```
 The feature table will be created and the feature will be registred in the feature registry and feature version registry.
+Note the the add_new_feature function has an `existence_ok` argument which defaults to False but can be set to True to
+prevent an error being thrown if the feature already exists.

 To update a feature (add a new version):